LukeMS/daimonin/trunk/doc/README.txt

     To achieve this, I (Cher) have suggested this XML based system.
 It should allow us, the developers, to create documentation in a single format (XML) and use the XSLT transformation sheets provided with this documentation system.
 It should also be extensible to add new output formats any time.
+It should reduce the number of places where we really need to maintain documentation.

 Requirements